 Just having a fistful of credit cards is not going to get you into the 800-plus range.
-Different types of loan accounts, which require you to make a set payment each month, can show you're disciplined with your debts and help you with the credit mix scoring factor.
-But don't ignore other, more important credit scoring factors, such as payment history and credit utilization.
+But different types of loan accounts, which require you to make a set payment each month, can show that you’re disciplined with your debts.

 What type of accounts do I need for a 800-plus credit score? -Willie